Bridlington: Culture and community

-Bridlington is served by the Bridlington Free Press and the East Riding Mail.
-BBC Radio Humberside and Viking FM are radio stations which broadcast to the town, and to the Hull and East Riding region.
-Bridlington gold and This is The Coast also broadcast to the town and up the coast as far north as Whitby.
+The town is served by the Bridlington-based monthly Bridlington Echo newspaper, Scarborough-based weekly Bridlington Free Press and the East Riding Mail in Hull.

+Local radio stations are BBC Radio Humberside, Hits Radio East Yorkshire & North Lincolnshire, Nation Radio East Yorkshire, Capital Yorkshire, Greatest Hits Radio Yorkshire Coast, This is The Coast and Bridlington Gold Radio, a community based station.

+Local news and television programmes are provided by BBC Yorkshire and Lincolnshire and ITV Yorkshire.
+Television signals are received from the Belmont TV transmitter.

 Jake Thackray's song "The Hair of the Widow of Bridlington" mocks Bridlington for the ostensible small-mindedness of its inhabitants.

 There are three main parks.
 Queen's Park is a small open area at the junction of the B1254 and Queensgate.
 Westgate Park is a mostly wooded area between Westgate and the A165 on the outskirts of the town.
 The largest open area is Duke's Park, between Queensgate and the railway line.
 It hosts Bridlington Sports and Community Club, a skate park and Bridlington Town Football Club.
 In addition, there is a Sports Centre on the outskirts, in Gypsey Road, with a general-purpose sports hall, a gymnasium and squash courts.
 In January 2014, Bridlington Leisure World on the Promenade, with its swimming facilities, gymnasium and indoor bowling rinks, closed for redevelopment.
-A temporary Olympic legacy pool was opened by Jo Jackson in January 2014 at the Bridlington Sports Centre in Gypsey Road, while Leisure World was rebuilt.
+A temporary Olympic legacy pool was opened by Jo Jackson in January 2014 at the Bridlington Sports Centre on Gypsey Road, while Leisure World was rebuilt.
 The new centre opened on 23 May 2016, with an official opening on 1 July 2016 by Rebecca Adlington, Gail Emms and Dean Windass.

 The town has a public library in King Street.
 Within the triangle of Station Avenue, Station Road and Quay Road are the Town Hall, Magistrates Court and several other government buildings.
 On South Marine Drive there is an RNLI Life Boat Station.
 There has been a life boat since 1805, manned wholly by volunteers.
 It received a new Shannon-class lifeboat in 2018, with some redevelopment to accommodate it.

 Close to the A165/A614 junction is Bridlington Hospital and the Ambulance Station.
 On the opposite side, closer to the town centre, is the fire station, established in 1960, with a mix of full-time and on-call crew.
 There is a post office and depot not far from the level crossing in Quay Road.